digabi/digabi-os/README.md

 ## License
 This product is based on Debian 7.0 (wheezy), and includes software w/ various licenses.
 For licensing information, see [Debian License information ](http://www.debian.org/legal/licenses/).
-Work done by MEB is licensed under GPLv3, except MEB logo, which is used in ISOs, provided by `digabi-customization` package.
+Work done by MEB is licensed under GPLv3, except MEB logo (provided by `digabi-customization` package), and when otherwise noted.
+Content in `gh-pages` branch has its own licenses.